 Until 2012, Illinois law prohibited carrying a gun (openly or concealed) outside of one’s home, but a federal appellate court struck down the law, finding that it violated the Second Amendment.
 (Moore v.
 Madigan, 702 F.3d 933 (7th Cir.
 2012).)
 In 2013, Illinois enacted a new law permitting people to carry concealed weapons with a license.
 (430 Ill.
 Comp.
 Stat. § 66/10.)

 In order to obtain a concealed carry license, the applicant must possess a Firearm Owner’s Identification (FOID) card, or qualify for one and be in the process of applying for one.
 Additionally, the applicant must submit to a background check and cannot have been convicted of a felony, a misdemeanor involving violence within the past five years, or two or more DUIs.
 (430 Ill.
 Comp.
 Stat. § 66/30.)
-For more information on Illinois’s gun regulations, see Gun Permit Laws in Illinois and Weapons Charges in Illinois.
+For more information on Illinois’s gun regulations, see Illinois Gun Laws and Weapons Charges in Illinois.

 People Who May Not Obtain or Possess a Gun in Illinois